electr0sm0g/Spatial_CVE_Finder/README.md

 **Spatial_CVE_Finder** is a tool designed to scrape GitHub repositories for issues related to vulnerabilities in aerospace-related projects.
 The tool looks for GitHub issues labeled with specific security-related terms (e.g., "critical bug," "vulnerability," "security risk") and sends an email notification if any relevant issues are found.

-This project is useful for cybersecurity researchers, aerospace engineers, and developers who need to stay on top of vulnerabilities in the space sector.
+This project is useful for cybersecurity researchers, aerospace engineers, and developers who need to stay informed about vulnerabilities in the aerospace-related sector.
 The tool automates the process of searching for vulnerabilities, saving time and effort in manually monitoring relevant repositories.

 ### Features